College Basketball on NBC Sports: 1977–1981

 In 1978, NBC aired all regional finals games nationally for the first time, moving two of the games to Sunday.
 NBC split up the analysts from its No. 1 announcer team for the first two weekends of the tournament.
 Al McGuire for the most part, worked with Curt Gowdy while Billy Packer generally worked with Dick Enberg.
 While Dick Enberg served as the play-by-play announcer for NBC's Final Four coverage in 1978, Curt Gowdy moved over to a hosting role for the Final Four coverage.
-Meanwhile, NCAA Productions covered all tournament games not televised by NBC.
-Merle Harmon, Jim Ferguson, Connie Alexander, Bill Strannigan, Jay Randolph, Gary Thompson, and Fred Taylor were the commentators for NCAA Productions.
-NCAA Productions carried also the consolation game with Jay Randolph and Gary Thompson on the call.